hed-standard/hed-specification/docs/source/03_HED_formats.md

 The HED strings that appear in a `HED` column must be valid HED strings.

-Definitions applicable to a tabular file may appear anywhere in the `HED` column or an associated sidecar, not necessarily before they are used in a particular entry.
+Definitions many not appear in the `HED` column of a tabular file.
-Thus, validation and other processing must gather definitions from the `HED` column and associated sidecars before any other processing can occur.
+Definitions may not appear in any entry of a JSON sidecar corresponding to a column of the tabular file.

 #### 3.2.10.2.
 Event-level processing